The-Squadratics/openMRS_security_project/Project_proposal.md

 Our examination will focus on a the core use case of electronic medical records, managing patient records at a small facility.
 We will be examining this...

 ---
+#### Security Needs of the Users

-* What are the security needs of users from this software in its intended threat environment ?
-If there are none or very few, then re-evaluate your selection.
+## The security needs of the users of OpenMRS in its operational environment are:
-Develop a list of security features in the software.
-Again, if there are none or very few, then re-evaluate your choice.
+* Access Control including authorization, authentication, and access approval of the users to the software.
+* Data Security including prevention of accidental and malicious viewing, changing, or deleting of data.
+* Application Security including lack of bugs or flaws in coding logic that could result in future vulnerabilities leading to software breaches.
+* Network Security including confidence that the data will reach the intended recipient without unauthorized users being able to see or interact with the data or software.

 ---